MiguelMachado-dev/disc-go-bot/README.md

 - `>ping`: The bot will respond with "Pong!"
 - `>meow`: The bot will send a random cat image.
 - `>birb`: The bot will send a random bird image.
+- `/ask-ai`: Ask a question to the AI using the Gemini API (requires setting up your API key first).
+- `/set-gemini-key`: Set your personal Gemini API key (required to use the `/ask-ai` command).

 The bot will also automatically update the specified voice channel's name every few minutes (30 minutes as default) to display the current number of Guilty Gear players.